jlsuarezdiaz/pyDML/README.md

 - PyPI latest version: `pip install pyDML`

-- From github: clone or download this repository and run the command `python setup.py install` on the root directory.
+- From GitHub: clone or download this repository and run the command `python setup.py install` on the root directory.